Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 As a South African woman, you have the right to be treated equally in all aspects of life.
 You have the right to work, vote and own property.
 You also have the right to freedom of movement and expression; you are protected by law from discrimination/persecution based on your race or gender.
 These rights are enshrined in our Constitution and they apply equally to men and women alike.
 This means that both genders should enjoy equal opportunities at work without fear or intimidation; they should be able to make decisions about their own lives without outside interference; they should be able to do so without fear of violence or abuse because we live in an inclusive society where every person has dignity regardless of gender identity or sexual orientation.

-See Also Converse Shoe Prices In South Africa
+See Also What Causes Pollution in South Africa

 Overview of MBA